 Synth pop pioneer Gary Numan closes his 40th anniversary Revolution tour with a date in our main space.
+The night will see support from KANGA.

 Hailed as one of the founding fathers of synth pop, Numan gained mainstream popularity in the late 1970s and 1980s for his chart topping new waves singles ‘Are ‘Friends’ Electric?’ and ‘Cars’.